shapiromatron/bmds-server/docs/inputs.rst

   for each job.
 If not specified, by default all models which can be used for a particular dataset will be used (dependent on the number of dose-groups in a dataset).
-- ``recommend`` <boolean>: Should the software recommend a best fitting model?
+- ``immediate`` <boolean, false by default>: If true and allowed by the server, then instead of running a job asynchronously, the job is executed immediately and results will be returned in the response to a job submission.
+For large jobs, this can result in response timeout errors and may block other requests by the server.
+If set to true, use with caution.
+- ``recommend`` <boolean, true by default>: Should the software recommend a best fitting model?
 By default, set to true.
 Default model recommendation logic is used.

 .. _`BMR schema`: BMR_
 .. _`Models schema`: Models_